oobanooba0/TFMG/README.md

 Allison - For helping me make compound entities work for the thermal system

+Daragknir - For giving lots and lots of useful feedback.

 Dobberoonski - For teaching me about compound entities

 Louloubichou - Bug catching and feedback.